 January regularly produces frost, ice and snow and is the chilliest month of the year in Britain.
 St Hilary’s feast day on 13th January has gained the reputation of being the coldest day of the year due to past cold events starting on or around this date.

-And if that fascinating find is not enough to give you the kick you need this month, January is generous with plenty of fascinating festivities to keep you entertained.
+January is generous with plenty of fascinating festivities and National Days to keep you entertained.

-Kicking off with both Veganuary and Dry January, both offering up credentials for a sure-fire way to stay healthy and burn off some of those excess pounds, possibly gained from overindulgence during the mince pie eating season!
+Kicking off with both Veganuary and Dry January, both offering up credentials for a sure-fire way to stay healthy and burn off some of those excess pounds, possibly gained from overindulgence during the mince pie and Christmas pudding eating season!

-Delving a little deeper into the month, there’s National Shortbread Day on 6th January, National Cheese Lovers Day on 20th January and then back to healthy ways on 18th January for Sugar Awareness Week.
+Delving a little deeper into the month, there’s National Shortbread Day on 6th, National Cheese Lovers Day on 20th ,Chinese New Year (Year of the Rabbit) on 22nd and Burn’s Night on 25th.

 There are a lot of varying percentages when it comes to averaging the number of people that are successful in achieving their New Year Resolutions.